feminism-chat/feminism-chat.github.io/index.md

 If you try to fight with the mods, you will probably be banned.

-* ''We built a structure that would presume that we were complicit ... based on principles of loving rather than punitive accountability'' [--Lisa Millbank](https://radtransfem.tumblr.com/post/58423967081/the-problem-with-privilege)
+* *We built a structure that would presume that we were complicit ... based on principles of loving rather than punitive accountability* [--Lisa Millbank](https://radtransfem.tumblr.com/post/58423967081/the-problem-with-privilege)

 # I've been banned.
 How do I get back in?